NischayPurnekar/Physical-Domain-Adversarial-Attacks-Against-License-Plate-Detection/README.md

 ## Requirements and notes

 - Python 3.10 is recommended.
-- YOLO detector weights are **not included** in this repository.
+- YOLO detector weights are **included** in this repository.
 - For scripts using the print-scan simulator, the corresponding CycleGAN generator checkpoint must be provided separately.
 - `networks.py` must be present for print-scan-enabled scripts.
-- Some scripts assume a specific Ultralytics raw-output structure, in particular the availability of `raw[1]["scores"]`.
+- Some scripts assume a specific Ultralytics raw-output structure (YOLOv8), in particular the availability of `raw[1]["scores"]`.
 For reproducibility, pin the Ultralytics version used in `requirements.txt` or `environment.yml`.

 ## Expected annotation format